ChengHsiangLu/trgn_assignment3/README.md

 ### Description

-* Creates a histogram as a png from a file using the specified column in a tab delimited file.
+* Creates a histogram as a png from a file using in a tab delimited file.

 ### Known Issues